 YAML is a data serialization standard that is intended to be human friendly.
 For example, it reduces the use of delimiters quite drastically compared to other formats like JSON.

-Some YAML file authors might push the boundary for readability even further by having a property where the value can be a sequence
+Some YAML file authors might push the boundary for readability even further by having a property

-with zero or more values, or just a scalar
+with zero or more values,

-if there is only a single value.
 Reducing the number of delimiters someone must read or write even further.

 How can this work with C#, a strongly typed language?